Welcome

 Who We Work With

 We see clients age 14 and up who are struggling with the emotional, behavioral and/or psychosomatic effects of trauma – whether the nature of that trauma is physical or emotional, recent, ongoing, or from long ago.
-We work primarily with individuals, but also reserve several time slots a week for group sessions with clients from treatment centers or outside therapists we contract with.
+We work primarily with individuals, however we are also working on creating space in our program for group therapy opportunities.
+We will keep you informed on any future group opportunities through our website and social media!

 Sessions